govgandhi/alt_means_sans_k/README.md

 Alternative to K Means clustering methods for community detection of embedding vectors.

+Reproducing the initial results produced by Dr Sadamori Kojaku.
+Details in 'scrapbook/kmeans_sadamori'
 ## Setup
 Setup virtual environment with these packages to reproduce results.
 Note: If you are using Apple silicon macs, CUDA was made to run on nvidia cards and the gpu functionalities might not work.
 [Fixing a workable version of the code for it]